Mobile DJ for Usedom

 ➥ Karaoke

-You can currently add the karaoke package to your DJ party in Usedom for 69,00 EUR.
+You can find the current price for adding the karaoke package to your party in Usedom here: 69,00 EUR.

 ➥ Corporate events